latticetower/chemprog-autumn2017/README.md

 - [Awesome python](https://github.com/vinta/awesome-python) - list of awesome links (check it!).
 You can find there different materials on topics like: python code optimization, debugging, etc.

-- [STA 663: Computational Statistics and Statistical Computing](http://people.duke.edu/~ccc14/sta-663-2017/) - advansed course on python, with introduction to many useful libraries and methods you all should read about =)
+- [STA 663: Computational Statistics and Statistical Computing](http://people.duke.edu/~ccc14/sta-663-2017/) - advanced course on python, with introduction to many useful libraries and methods you all should read about =)

 - [A gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks)